 Marianne Huang is Associate Professor at School for Communication and Culture, Aarhus University (AU), and serves as academic officer for cultural creative collaborations and digital cultures with Faculty of Arts.
 She is currently collaborating on more.creative, Creative Ring Europe, and Filmby Aarhus to enhance digital innovation in capacity building for the cultural creative sector.

-Konstantinos Papadopoulos is a Lecturer in Digital Heritage at Maynooth University and Coordinator of the MSc programme, Spatial eHumanities.
-Dr Papadopoulos specialises in digital archaeology and heritage, primarily in 3D recording, visualisation, simulation, and analysis of the past.
+Konstantinos Papadopoulos is an Assistant Professor in Digital Humanities & Culture Studies a Maastricht University, Netherlands.
+Dr Papadopoulos specialises in digital archaeology and heritage, primarily in 3D recording, visualisation, simulation, and analysis of spaces and artefacts.

 Tanja Wissik is a senior researcher at the Austrian Academy of Sciences and a lecturer at the University of Graz.
 She holds a PhD from the University of Vienna in translation studies with a specialisation in the field of terminology and corpus linguistics.
 She was involved in #dariahTeach project.